Hushtarr/Djungle_Note/Java's/JavaIntPrep.md

 “private variables, public getter, public setter”
 1. Make all class fields private to cut access and to be able to add conditions/filtering the usage.

-2. Create public setter method to write data (write only / mutator)(to be able to reach everywhere, it is always public), has parameter(s), not returns any value (void).
+2. Create public setter method to write data, has parameter(s), not returns any value (void).

-3. Create public getter method to read data (read only / immutable / accessor), has no parameters but has return type other than void.
+3. Create public getter method to read data , has no parameters but has return type other than void.
+## What is Inheritance?

+● Inheritance refers to the ability for one class to get all visible fields and methods of another class & interface.

+● With the use of inheritance, the information is made manageable in a  order.

+● Implements the DRY (Don’t Repeat Yourself) programming principle.

+● Builds IS-A relationships between classes (super / sub relation).